MetaSLAM/GPR_Competition/docs/loading_data.md

 # Loading Data
 We provide data loader for the datasets.
-These datasets are based on the kapture format.
-However, the original kapture class only provides file name to recorded data, which is not so convenient.
-This loader gives interfaces to directly get the data.
+With these loaders, you can easily get access to the data (point clouds, images, etc.) and the poses of each frame/submap.

 Data type of each frame:
 -    LiDAR point clouds: open3d.geometry.PointCloud